deprecatedbrain/minecraft-launcher-index/README.md

 # Minecraft Launcher Index
-A list of many different third-party Minecraft java launchers.
+An ever-expanding list of Minecraft game launchers.

 # Adding a launcher
 You can either: <br>